xr4dsh/CodeRunner/Readme.md

 If the model generates a code block it is changed to a thebe code cell, this is detected by the browser that sends it to jupyter to execute.
 The response is displayed in the Browser and also send back to the model, this output is injected into the context and the model continues with the response.

 # Limitations
-- There is a 30 second timeout for exection of code cells, the cell might compute it result later, but the answer can not be injected later into the context.
+- There is a 30 second timeout for execution of code cells, the cell might compute the result later, but the answer can not be injected into the context anymore.
-- Each time the frontend changes everything is recomputed, because the output display is lost.
+- Each time the frontend changes everything is recomputed, because the thebe cell ids are lost.

 # Build
-Currently thebe is already compiled in the assets if you want to build it yourself you can clone thebe from github.
+Currently thebe is already compiled in the assets folder if you want to build it yourself you can clone thebe from github.
 I made some changes to thebe so you need this PR: https://github.com/executablebooks/thebe/pull/725 After it compiled you need to take the `index.js` file and if you dont want to load `require.js` from cloudflare eachtime you use it, you have to replace `https://cdnjs.cloudflare.com/ajax/libs/require.js/2.3.6/require.min.js` by `file/extensions/CodeRunner/assets/require/require.js`.
 Then copy `index.js` and `mathjax.js` into `assets/thebe/`.